 While roaching is pretty common, not all greyhounds like lying in this position, so if you can’t seem to catch your fur baby in the roaching position it doesn’t necessarily mean they aren’t content.
 On the other side of the spectrum, some greys are obsessed with roaching and will do it anywhere (Pepper is one of these!), so it doesn’t always mean they comfortable either.

 Regardless, roaching is one of those quirky greyhound traits that greyhound owners love to see!

 Want to read more about greyhounds?
-Take a look at this post I’ve written on why you should get a greyhound: 9 reasons why greyhounds make the best family pets.
+Take a look at this post I’ve written on 9 reasons why greyhounds make the best family pets.